JonasDeBoeck/crypto-info-cloner/assignment/chunk_creator_application_requirements.md

 ### Kafka constraints

-When there is an error while creating tasks, it suffices to just print a Logger message.
-E.g. "there has been a task conflict for the task ...".

-Also notice that this application supervises two consumer groups for both the `todo-tasks` and `finished-chunks`.
+This application supervises two consumer groups for both the `todo-tasks` and `finished-chunks`.
+Keep in mind that you'll most likely have to manually allocate a different id in the child_spec.

 ### API & functionality constraints

 Create the following functions:

-* `ChunkTaskCreator.CompletedChunksConsumer.process_message(clonedChunk)`
+* `ChunkCreator.FinishedTasksKafkaContext. ...
+TODO`
-* `ChunkTaskCreator.repush_todo_chunks_on_topic()`
+* `ChunkCreator.FinishedTasksKafkaContext. ...
+TODO`
-* `ChunkTaskCreator.TodoChunksKafkaContext.task_remaining_chunk_to_produce_message(taskRemainingChunk, currency_pair)` => produces kafka message with TodoChunks from a pair and TaskRemainingChunk
+* `ChunkCreator.TodoChunksKafkaContext.task_remaining_chunk_to_produce_message(taskRemainingChunk, currency_pair)` => produces kafka message with TodoChunks from a pair and TaskRemainingChunk
-* `ChunkTaskCreator.TodoChunksKafkaContext.produce_message(message)`
+* `ChunkCreator.TodoChunksKafkaContext.produce_message(message)`

 ### Config constraints